CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 #### What kind of software development methodologies do you know?
 What are the main features of these?
 * Waterfall methodology - It’s a rigid linear model that consists of sequential phases (requirements, design, implementation, verification, maintenance) in which distinct goals are accomplished.
   	- Each phase must be 100% complete before the next phase can start, and traditionally there is no process for going back to 		  modify the project or direction.
 * Adaptive approach which is able to respond to the changing requirements of the clients.
-Direct communication and feedback from customer.
+	-Direct communication and feedback from customer.
 * Agile development methodology:
  	-Requirement/Features/User stories/Product Backlog
  	-Scrum Team(with lead)